react-epfl/padoc-lib/README.md

 #### Statistical results and packet tracing

-In order to get a complete trace information of any packet that a node receives, it
+In order to get a complete trace information of any packet that a node receives,
-must enable the following option:
+the following option must be enabled:
 ```Objective-C
 [MHDiagnostics getSingleton].useTraceInfo = YES;
 ```